-The difference in sc/st and other students' college marks is replicated in first-year GPAs in the IIM (Figure 2).
-However, by the end of the second year, sc/st grades do appear to converge to those of the general category, as reflected in the distributions of second-year GPA in Figure 3.
-It would, however, be overly optimistic to attribute this wholly to catching up by sc/sr students.
-Unlike first-year courses, many second-year courses are optional and some may have easier grading policies compared to the more rigid and standardised core courses taken

-in the first year.
-Moreover, our regressions below suggest that second-year gpas do not appear to be used by companies.
+The difference in SC/ST and other students' college marks is replicated in 1st-year GPAs in the IIM (Figure 2).
+However, by the end of the second year, SC/ST grades do appear to converge to those of the general category during their second year in the IIM, as reflected in the distributions of second-year GPA in Figure 3 below.
+It would, however, be overly optimistic to attribute this wholly to catching up by SC/ST students.
+Unlike first-year courses, many second-year courses are optional.
+Some have easier grading policies than others.
+Moreover, our regressions below suggest that second-year GPA's do not appear to be used by companies.
 This may be because of the variability in grading strictness, and because not all second-year grades are available by the time students are interviewed.
-In this situation, it is entirely plausible that weaker students will avoid the harder courses, while betterprepared students will not.
+In this situation, it is entirely plausible that weaker students will avoid the harder courses, while better-prepared students will not.
 This will tend to reduce the gap in grades between them.